ekamperi/ekamperi.github.io/_posts/2022-09-25-pytorch-custom-training-loops.md

 ### Run the custom training loop
-We repeatedly apply the previous step until the model's parameters converge.
+We repeatedly apply the previous step until the training process converges to a particular combination of $$a, b, c$$.

 {% highlight python %}
 {% raw %}